Firas-RHIMI/Pong-Game/README.md

-The easiest way to run the game if you have python installed is to install the Pygame module and the neat-python module (only necessary for the single player mode) and then run main.py :
+The easiest way to run the game if you have python installed is to install the Pygame module and the neat-python module and then run main.py :
  ```
   $ pip install pygame
   $ pip install neat-python